 And it just wouldn’t be a trip to Half Moon Bay if there weren’t any pumpkins.
 Even in March we found them, decorated on Main Street and adorning door steps around town.
 Folks take their “World Pumpkin Capital” title very seriously.
 We lost count after a dozen.
 How many did you find?

 We can help!
 Fresh from this trip, we have all kinds of important insider tidbits to share.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Family Travel Advisor page.

 Ciao Bambino recommended San Francisco family hotels